- Can be toxic and lead to death or illness in humans, pets, marine mammals, and other wildlife

 HABs Case Study

-SUMMARY: In 2012, the public works department in a Chicago, IL suburb was experiencing harmful algal blooms and excessive aquatic plant growth in their stormwater ponds and lakes at their city parks.
+SUMMARY: A customer was experiencing harmful algal blooms and excessive aquatic plant growth in their stormwater ponds and lakes at their city parks.
 They were unable to keep up with the excess nutrients causing the blooms with a treatment program using algaecide alone.
 The city was receiving complaints from concerned residents about the HABs producing foul odors, causing fish kills, and limiting their ability to use the parks due to worries about possible toxins.